Burundi cabinet meets on way forward after president's death - France 24

 The ruling party declared him a "visionary" and "supreme guide for patriotism", and some officials likened his death to a catastrophe.

-But he did not wield power alone, and analysts say his death could provoke a power struggle among the upper echelons of government.
+But he did not wield power alone, and analysts say his death could provoke a tussle for power in the upper echelons of government.

 His 2015 run for a third term in office sparked protests and a failed coup, with violence leaving at least 1,200 people dead while some 400,000 fled the country.